-Mirissa Beach isn’t the best beach for swimming at nor laying on the sand and soaking up the sun.
-You see, the beach is lined with restaurants and although that can negatively impact a beach, Mirissa is different.
+Mirissa Beach isn’t the best beach for swimming nor laying on the sand and soaking up the sun.
+You see, the beach is lined with restaurants and although that can negatively impact a beach, Mirissa Beach is different.

 It’s the atmosphere!
 To say the least it’s electric and the all-day happy hour specials only make it better!
 There’s just something about Mirissa Beach that makes you want to sit back and enjoy a nice cold drink and watch time go by!

-Mirissa is also one of the best places in Sri Lanka to see Blue Whales – the largest animal on earth!
-You can book a whale watching boat tour and see these incredible animals for yourself before returning to the beach for an ice-cold beverage!
+Mirissa is also one of the best places in Sri Lanka to see Blue whales – the largest animal on earth!
+You can book a whale-watching boat tour and see these incredible animals for yourself before returning to the beach for an ice-cold beverage!

-For many, Mirissa will be high on your list of best places to visit in Sri Lanka and rightly so.
+For many, Mirissa will be high on your list of best places to visit in Sri Lanka, and rightly so.
 There are actually a ton of awesome things to do in Mirissa and enjoying the bars that line the beach is just one of them!